zyachel/quetre/README.md

 - There are some unreachable routes.

   I'm working to implement them soon.
 Keep an eye on [To-Do list](#to-do).

-- Why is the website connecting to 'cdn.jsdelivr.net'?

-  It is for an open source library – [Mathjax](https://www.mathjax.org/) – which is used to display math eqations nicely.
-If I get enough time, I'll include it locally.

 - Why are some math equations showing up weirdly?